Dilorom114/basics/class_notes.md

     - loop through the text
     - create a dictionary for this letters
     - add each letter to the dictionary as a key and count (starting from 0) as a value
-    - every time you add a letter to a dictionary check if dictionary has the same key, if dictionary has a key you increment the valeu if dictionary does not have you create new element and value = 1
+    - every time you add a letter to a dictionary check if dictionary has the same key, if dictionary has a key you increment the value if dictionary does not have you create new element and value = 1
     a: 1+1, d: 1+1, e: 1